MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 12/3 - [Optional] Object-Oriented Programming.md

 * Sequential programming involves executing a program line-by-line, in order.
 * Procedural programming involves calling functions that perform routines and can be called at any point in a program.
-* Object-oriented programming (OOP) is a programming methodology that involves separating a program into separate modules (e.g. files).
+* Object-oriented programming (OOP) is a programming methodology that involves separating a program into separate modules (e.g. files or classes).

 You have been using all three methodologies in this course.
 OOP has the highest potential among them all when creating complex programs.